Kentucky Court Records

 Mayfield, KY 42066.

-Public access terminals are available for searching records, and requests can be made by presenting valid photo identification and paying a $0.10 fee for each document page.
+Public access terminals are available for searching records.
+Requests can be made by presenting valid photo identification and paying a $0.10 fee for each document page.
 Alternatively, requestors can complete a request form and mail it to the Office of the County Clerk with the necessary fee.

-Records later than 1958 can also be purchased for $6.00 per copy at the Vital Statistics branch of the Department of Public Health in person, via mail, or by phone order.
+Records later than 1958 can also be purchased for $6.00 per copy at the Vital Statistics branch of the Department of Public Health in person, via mail, or by phone order at:

 Office of Vital Statistics